The British climate, widely influenced by the Atlantic, throws a lot of weather at us and climate change will almost certainly produce extremes.

 Heavy rain compacts and pans the soil surface.
 Keep off until it’s drier.
 Use a plank to stand on when digging and try to aerate the soil surface with a fork to prevent panning, but without setting foot on it.

 Excessive rainfall tends to wash out nutrients and you will need to feed your plants.
-Vitax Q4 is an potash-rich slow release fertilizer that’s excellent for roses, peonies and fruit trees, or you may prefer 6X, an easily applied powdered chicken/animal manure.
+Vitax Q4 is an potash-rich slow release fertiliser that’s excellent for roses, peonies and fruit trees, or you may prefer 6X, an easily applied powdered chicken/animal manure.
 All feeds are best applied to damp soil on still days when your plants are dry.

 Yearly applications of garden compost will also feed your plants and then you will not need to purchase manufactured fertilizers which take a great deal of fossil fuel to produce.